 Ingredients

 - 4.5 lbs. chicken thighs, including bone.
-To keep an appropriate calcium/phosphorus ratio, be sure to remove about 20 to 25% of the bone from the total amount of meat you are using.
+To keep an appropriate calcium/phosphorus ratio, remove about 20 to 25% of the bone from the total amount of meat you use.
 The skin is not recommended if your cats are already chubby.
 All the remaining chicken bones should be used only for boiling.

 - 8 ounces of bottled water